ai-prompt-guard

 ❶ Specify the provider to be openai.

-❷ Attach OpenAI API key in the api-key header.
+❷ Attach the OpenAI API key in the Authorization header as a Bearer token.

 ❸ Specify the name of the model.